tommyrharper/algorand-midterm/README.md

 #### 4.2.1 Byzantine Generals Problem

-With Algorands proof-of-stake consensus, it assumes that 66% or more of the network participants are honest.
+With Algorands proof-of-stake consensus, it assumes that more than 66% of the network participants are honest.
 If 33% of the participants, or more specifically nodes were dishonest, a Byzantine attack becomes possible.

 #### 4.2.2 51% attack